-For purposes of the Fiscal 2022 Cash Bonus Plan, the Compensation Committee used multiple objective financial performance metrics as reflected in our annual operating plan rather than a single financial metric.
-For Fiscal 2022, the Compensation Committee selected three equally weighted corporate financial metrics as the performance measures for the Fiscal 2022 Cash Bonus Plan - revenue, non-GAAP gross margin percentage, and non-GAAP operating profit.
-The Compensation Committee believed these performance metrics were appropriate because, in its view, they represent key elements necessary to drive the successful execution of our Fiscal 2022 annual operating plan.
+For purposes of the Fiscal 2023 Cash Bonus Plan, the Compensation Committee used multiple objective financial performance metrics as reflected in our annual operating plan rather than a single financial metric.
+For Fiscal 2023, the Compensation Committee selected three equally weighted corporate financial metrics as the performance measures for the Fiscal 2023 Cash Bonus Plan - revenue, non-GAAP gross margin percentage, and non-GAAP operating profit.
+The Compensation Committee believed these performance metrics were appropriate because, in its view, they represent key elements necessary to drive the successful execution of our Fiscal 2023 annual operating plan.
 In addition, they provided a strong emphasis on growth while managing expenses, which the Compensation Committee believed would most directly influence the creation of sustainable long-term stockholder value.

-Our Board set our annual operating plan at the start of Fiscal 2022.
-Consistent with past practices the financial performance metrics were set at the close of the prior fiscal year which incorporated any known risks/opportunities and customer engagements which management forecasted for the company.
-Although our CEO and management team energized and drove the Company to exceed these expectations, our Board viewed the Fiscal 2022 Cash Bonus Plan financial performance metrics as realistic and difficult to achieve at the time they were set.
+Our Board set our annual operating plan at the start of Fiscal 2023.
+Consistent with past practices, the financial performance metrics were set at the close of the prior fiscal year which incorporated any known risks/opportunities and customer engagements which management forecasted for the Company.
+Our Board viewed the Fiscal 2023 Cash Bonus Plan financial performance metrics as realistic and difficult to achieve at the time they were set.

-For purposes of the Fiscal 2022 Cash Bonus Plan:
+For purposes of the Fiscal 2023 Cash Bonus Plan:

-"non-GAAP gross margin percentage" was calculated as GAAP gross margin, excluding acquisition costs, retention program costs, share-based compensation, and the impact of the loss (recovery) on supply commitment; and

-"non-GAAP operating profit" was calculated as GAAP operating profit excluding share-based compensation, acquisition/divestiturerelated costs, retention program costs, restructuring costs, prepaid development costs,.
+- "non-GAAP gross margin percentage" was calculated as GAAP gross margin, excluding acquisition related costs and share-based compensation; and - "non-GAAP operating profit" was calculated as GAAP operating profit excluding share-based compensation, acquisition and transaction/integration-related costs, prepaid development costs, and vendor settlement accrual.

-The Compensation Committee established target achievement levels for each of these performance metrics for Fiscal 2022 as follows:
+The Compensation Committee established target achievement levels for each of these performance metrics for Fiscal 2023 as follows:

-Corporate Performance Metric Weighting Target Achievement Level Revenue 33.3% \$1,533 million Non-GAAP gross margin percentage 33.3% 55.1% Non-GAAP operating profit 33.3% \$439 million
+Corporate Performance Metric Weighting Target Achievement Level Revenue 33.3% \$1,841 million Non-GAAP gross margin percentage 33.3% 59.5% Non-GAAP operating profit 33.3% \$650 million

-The actual achievement level for each corporate performance metric is based on the percentage by which we exceed or fail to achieve the target achievement level for that metric.
-The actual achievement levels are equally weighted to calculate an aggregate weighted achievement score for our corporate performance for purposes of the Fiscal 2022 Cash Bonus Plan.
-There is a threshold level of achievement for each performance metric, below which the weighed achievement score for that metric would be 0%.
+The actual achievement level for each corporate performance metric was determined based on the percentage by which we exceeded or failed to achieve the target achievement level for that metric.
+The actual achievement levels were equally weighted to calculate an aggregate weighted achievement score for our corporate performance for purposes of the Fiscal 2023 Cash Bonus Plan.
+There was a threshold level of achievement for each performance metric, below which the weighted achievement score for that metric was 0%.

-Funding of the bonus pool is capped at a maximum weighted achievement score of 160%.
+Funding of the bonus pool was capped at a maximum weighted achievement score of 200%.

-After the end of the fiscal year, the Compensation Committee evaluates our performance with respect to the corporate performance metrics.
-The Fiscal 2022 Cash Bonus Plan opportunities for our NEOs with corporate responsibilities were based entirely on the performance of the foregoing metrics at the corporate level.
-In the case of a NEO with business unit responsibilities, 50% of the NEO's annual performance-based cash bonus opportunity was based on our corporate performance and the remaining 50% was based on revenue, non-GAAP gross margin percentage, and non-GAAP operating profit calculated at the business unit level.
+After the end of Fiscal 2023, the Compensation Committee evaluated our performance with respect to the corporate performance metrics.
+The Fiscal 2023 Cash Bonus Plan opportunities for our NEOs with corporate responsibilities (including Messrs.
+Hurlston, Butler, and McFarland) were based entirely on the performance of the foregoing metrics at the corporate level.
+In the case of a NEO with business unit responsibilities (including Messrs.
+Awsare and Stein), 50% of the NEO's annual performance-based cash bonus opportunity was based on our corporate performance and the remaining 50% was based on revenue, non-GAAP gross margin percentage, and non-GAAP operating profit calculated at the business unit level.

-Fiscal 2022 Bonus Decisions
+Fiscal 2023 Bonus Decisions

-Our revenue was \$1,740 million, our non-GAAP gross margin percentage was 60.0%, and our non-GAAP operating profit was \$652 million.
-Based on these results, in July 2022, the Compensation Committee determined that we had achieved 190% of the target performance level for revenue, 200% of the target performance level for non-GAAP gross margin percentage, and 200% of the target performance level for non-GAAP operating profit.
-Applying the weighting factor for each corporate performance metric, this resulted in an aggregate weighted achievement score of 197%.
+Our revenue was \$1,355 million, our non-GAAP gross margin percentage was 60.1%, and our non-GAAP operating profit was \$419 million.
+Based on these results, in July 2023, the Compensation Committee determined that we had achieved 0% of the target performance level for revenue, 150% of the target performance level for non-GAAP gross margin percentage, and 10% of the target performance level for non-GAAP operating profit.
+Applying the weighting factor for each corporate performance metric, this resulted in an aggregate weighted achievement score of 53.4% at the corporate level.